teticio/llama-squad/README.md

 > What isn't Thomas Piketty's job?

 The table indicates that fine-tuning the 70B parameter model could yield interesting results.
 To give some idea of the cost, a A100 with 80Gb VRAM currently costs $1.69 an hour on [runpod.io](https://runpod.io).
 The maximum batch size that fits is 2 and 1 training step takes about 45 seconds, so 10,000 steps (1.2 epochs) would cost around $200.

+### Llama 3

+Llama 3 performed better than our Llama 2 model trained on one epoch out of the box.
+By introducing the reasoning tokens, we were even able to beat DeBERTA and obtain the highest exact match score when there is an answer of any of the models we tried by some margin.
+We also found that the reasoning tokens allowed us to better retain the ability of the model to give an explanation for its response (by simply not including these tokens in the follow-up questions).
+In this sense, we have managed to achieve our goal of getting the best of both worlds with a model that has comparable accuracy to encoder models and the reasoning capabilities of a foundation models.
+And importantly, we have put the Human back In The Loop, allowing us to continue to fine-tune our model with informative examples.

 ## How to use